http://www.cs.bham.ac.uk/~axs School of Computer Science,

 Added URLs 7 Jan 2009

-Added References to Parametric polymorphism and Virtual machine Functionalism (Sloman and Chrisley 2003)
+Added References to Parametric polymorphism and Virtual machine Functionalism (Sloman and Chrisley 2003), including implications of causal indexicality for concepts based on self-organising concept-formation mechanisms.

-My own belief is that much discussion of consciousness is based on a highly inflated conception of the clarity of the questions being posed, and the objective of this paper is to deflate such discussions.
+My own belief is that much discussion of consciousness is based on a highly inflated conception of the clarity of the questions being posed, and the alternative answers offered.
+The original objective of this paper (in 1996) was to deflate such discussions.
 I don't deny that there are questions to be asked, but I claim that we need a new route to such questions, based on architectures for various kinds of intelligent agents, and analysis of the sorts of states and processes various architectures can support.

 Unfortunately, the temptation to ask pseudo-questions remains very strong.
 The purpose of this paper is to help to reduce that temptation.
 It will not work for all readers.